The Lord’s made a place just for me

 A crisp autumn breeze, a frost is in store.

-High in the hardwoods in an old wooden stand
+High among hardwoods in an old wooden stand

 I watch a cold ridge with longbow in hand.

-Copper light and long shadows, flashing brilliant, bronze coats.
+Copper light, long shadows, and brilliant, bronze coats.

 As dusk closes in the woodies and teal